 There are lots of variables; the wine type, method of production, age and so on.
 There are all those considerations and exceptions but for 95% of the wine that people drink every day, the answer is pretty simple.

 If you want to play it safe (and who doesn't with your favourite bottle of wine), use the 3 day rule, (though during summer or in hot climates this can be reduced).
 Re-close and refrigerate the bottle for up to 3 days.
-With red wines, remember to take the bottle out from the fridge at least 1 hour before you want to enjoy it - so it can warm up to a temperature of around 16-18°C depending upon the red wine style.
-With white wines or rosés, depending upon the room temperature and time of year, give the wine 10-15 minutes or so to get up to about 8-9°C.
+With red wines, remember to take the bottle out from the fridge at least 1 hour before you want to enjoy it - so it can warm up to a temperature of around 16°- 18°C depending upon the red wine style.

 If you keep a wine for more than 3 days, you will be serving a wine that has lost most of the personality and characteristics that are prized and why you chose the wine to share.
 The aroma will start to change and much of the fresh fruit aromas and vibrant flavours will be subsided, or even lost.
 At worse, you will be serving a wine that has completely oxidized and has gone bad, sour, even aggressive like a vinaigrette.

-Dessert wines, Ports and Sherries can last longer - but those are special cases (due to the method of production, increased sugar levels and the higher alcohol content, which can act as a preservative and slow the process).
+• Dessert / Sweet Wines, Ports & Sherries can last longer - but those are special cases (due to the method of production, increased sugar levels and the higher alcohol content, which can act as a preservative and slow the process).
 In general play it safe with the 3 day rule, but always smell the wine before pouring any glass of any age. *(one last detail - if the wine is not good enough to drink, please do not cook with it)